 How is Cervicalgia Treated?

 Treatment for cervicalgia depends on both the symptoms and the cause.
-If you have been injured, you should seek medical attention immediately to assess the severity of the injury.
+If you have been injured, you should immediately seek medical attention to assess the injury’s severity.

 You can apply ice to help reduce inflammation and swelling, but do not delay a medical evaluation.
-Some neck injuries can be severe, causing very serious conditions including paralysis.
+Some neck injuries can be severe, causing severe conditions, including paralysis.

 However, prevention is the best cure.
 When you know what is causing your cervicalgia, you can take steps to prevent it.
 Chiropractic can help both in prevent cervicalgia and in treating it.